reshmabidikar/slate/source/includes/_payment-method.md

 ###  Modify custom fields for payment method

-Modifies the value of one or more existing custom fields associated with a payment object
+Modifies the value of one or more existing custom fields associated with a payment object.
+Note that it is not possible to modify the name of a custom field, it is only possible to modify its value.

 **HTTP Request**